 Psychiatric drugs, such as antidepressants and antipsychotics, are commonly prescribed to treat a wide variety of mental disorders, such as depression, bipolar disorder or schizophrenia.
 One of the possible side effects of such drugs, however, isn’t experienced until one tries to discontinue its use.
 This is a well understood and common phenomenon, especially with certain classes of drugs (like most SSRI antidepressants).
 It has been documented in the research literature going back as early as 1960 (Hollister et al., 1960).

 This is referred to as “discontinuation syndrome.”
-Some studies have shown that up to 80% of people discontinuing certain antidepressant medications, for instance, experience symptoms of discontinuation syndrome.
+Some studies have shown that up to 80 percent of people discontinuing certain antidepressant medications experience symptoms associated with discontinuing the medication.

 What is Discontinuation Syndrome?

 Discontinuation syndrome is characterized by one or more of the following symptoms (Haddad, 2001):

 - Dizziness, vertigo or ataxia (problems with muscle coordination)